Table of contents

 The moment humans realized that if they wanted to coordinate the actions of more than a handful of people, they needed a new system.
 They needed a reliable, agreed-upon method of measuring time.

 The visibility and standardization of time changed our thinking from abstract to treating time as a "resource."
 Something that can be bought and sold and used as efficiently as possible, like commodities.
-Prior to that, workers used to get paid for a "day's work" or piecework basis, receiving a given sum per bale of hay, slaughter pig or cow.
+Before that, workers used to get paid for a "day's work" or piecework basis, receiving a given sum per bale of hay, slaughter pig or cow.
 But later, it became standard to pay people per hour.
-The factory owner now needed efficient workers to squeeze as much labour as possible from each hour in order to turn bigger profits.
+The factory owner now needed efficient workers to squeeze as much labour as possible from each hour to turn bigger profits.

 That's when productivity took a turn.